laurenkuehne/grfpChanges/index.md

 ----
-**Note**: This current petition is related a previous open letter about general lack of clarity on the NSF GRFP program in 2025 (See: [https://jasonjwilliamsny.github.io/grfp2025/](https://jasonjwilliamsny.github.io/grfp2025/)).
+**Note**: This petition is related a previous [open letter](https://jasonjwilliamsny.github.io/grfp2025/](https://jasonjwilliamsny.github.io/grfp2025/) about lack of clarity on the NSF GRFP program in 2025.
 In this petition, we focus more narrowly on and request reversal of the changes in eligilibity that have suddenly disenfranchised and passed over thousands of graduate students.

 ----
 <br>